 The symptoms can be quite general, but they include aches and pains, feeling tired all the time or feeling generally unwell.

 No. It’s not necessary to sunbathe to get enough vitamin D. However, no set time can be given for the right level of sun exposure because the rate at which we make vitamin D varies according to environmental conditions and skin colour.

 In 2010, British health organisations issued a joint statement on how to balance the risks and benefits of sun exposure.
 It advised going outside for a few minutes around the middle of the day without sunscreen but being careful not to burn.
 For advice on safe sun exposure for your skin type, check out Cancer Research UK’s Am I at risk of sunburn? guide.

-For more information, click here.
+Learn more about the latest NHS advice.
 Always consult your GP with any health concerns.